Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/position-notes.md

 Keep this distinction in view:

-- a symbol inventory can be standardized
+- characters can be named
+- while stable writer-selected symbols are still not fully preserved
-- while the practical written-sign problem remains unresolved
+- and the practical written-sign problem remains unresolved

 That is the real reason this subject keeps reappearing.